 - The business purpose must be clearly documented

-All costs normally associated with registering for conferences will be paid by Bentley with the Bentley Travel Card whenever possible.
+All costs normally associated with registering for conferences will be paid by Bentley.
 Other expenditures associated with business travel including business-related telephone calls, internet use, baggage service, tips and gratuities, and other reasonable travel expenses clearly related to the purpose of the travel are valid.
 Bentley will reimburse travelers for laundry expenses, including dry cleaning, for extended trips of seven (7) or more days.

 The following expenses will not be paid by Bentley: